 Grand Canyon University in Arizona

 As a leading private Christian university in Arizona, Grand Canyon University is home to a thriving campus in Phoenix.
-With over 100 majors and concentrations, GCU caters to traditional students through its campus based degree programs, as well as working adults who are offered the convenience of evening and online learning options.
+With over 150 academic programs, GCU caters to traditional students through its campus based degree programs, as well as working adults who are offered the convenience of evening and online learning options.

 In fall 2013, GCU welcomed about 8,200 traditional on-campus and commuter students to its 115-acre campus.
 Never a dull moment, student activities range from concerts, barbeques, dances, pizza parties, movies on the lawn and even skiing excursions.

 Beyond the fun and games, GCU offers a number of programs that

 give back to the community through various events and donation drives that take place throughout the year.
 About 88,000 hours of service have been donated to community outreach and missions.

 This smaller, more intimate university in Arizona boasts amenities and facilities found at many larger universities.
 College sports are big on campus.
 GCU played its inaugural season in the NCAA Division I in 2013/14.
 The men’s basketball team – led by one of the valley’s favorite Suns, GCU Head Coach Dan Marjerle – finished an even 15-15 in the newly aligned Western Athletic Conference.

 Over the past few years, GCU has undergone a major campus expansion as our student body continues to grow.

 Setting the stage for the fall of 2014, Grand Canyon Arena underwent an expansion of its own in the summer, to seat 7,000 spectators from its original 5,000.
 Home to our men's and women's basketball teams, the arena hosts other sporting events, concerts and conferences at GCU's thriving campus for the arts.